-KINGSBURY EPISCOPI, St. Martin (ST 437 211) (November 2008)
+KINGSBURY EPISCOPI, St. Martin (ST 437 211),

-The rest of the building consists of a four-bay aisled nave and a chancel with dissimilar chapels, although the two-bay chapel arcades are similar within.
-The S. chapel - now the organ chamber - continues the line of the nave S. aisle eastwards, but the N. chapel is cross-gabled and it is this and the chancel that are architecturally important.
-Walking clockwise around the church, beginning at the N. chapel, this is a splendid piece of work which is distinguished from the north, first, by the wide, embattled rood stair turret which does project above the adjoining roofs and which adjoins it to the west, and, second, by a large five-light transomed window, with double-trefoil-cusping of the lights beneath the transom and tracery above featuring the cinquefoil-cusping of the main and sublights, subarcuation of the outer lights in pairs, and a supertransom between the subarcuations, above lights 2b-4a.
-The E. window to this chapel (shown below left) is four-light and almost equally impressive, with double-trefoil-cusping, subarcuation of the lights in pairs, through reticulation and a supertransom between the subarcuations, above lights 2b-3a.
-The transomed N. window to the chancel sanctuary beyond, like the S. window opposite (illustrated below centre), presents another grand design, comprised this time of ogee lights below and above the transom, subarcuation of the outer lights in pairs, and original and elaborate subreticulation forming pairs of little quatrefoils above lights 1b & 2a and 4b & 5a, and a latticed supertransom above a central light separated by strong mullions.
+The rest of the building consists of a four-bay aisled nave and a chancel with dissimilar chapels, although the two-bay chapel arcades are identical within.
+The S. chapel - now the organ chamber - continues the line of the nave S. aisle eastwards, but the N. chapel is cross-gabled and it is this and the chancel that are architecturally most important.
+Walking clockwise around the church, the N. chapel is a splendid piece of work, distinguished by the wide, embattled rood stair turret to the north, which projects above the adjoining roofs, and by a handsome five-light transomed N. window and a similar four-light E. window (shown below left), each with double-trefoil-cusping of the lights below the transom, subarcuation of the lights in pairs, and through reticulation.
+(See the entry for Dartington for an explanation of some of these terms.)
+The transomed five-light N. window to the chancel sanctuary beyond, like the S. window opposite (illustrated below centre), presents another grand design, composed this time of ogee lights below and above the transom, subarcuation of the outer lights in pairs, and original and elaborate subreticulation forming pairs of little quatrefoils above lights 1b & 2a and 4b & 5a, and a latticed supertransom above the central light.
 The sanctuary E. window (shown below right) is similar but its effect is diminished by the mediaeval vestry in front, notwithstanding that like the chancel above and behind, it has an excellent openwork parapet.
 The aisle windows are three-light with alternate tracery and two tiers of subreticulation.
 The embattled S. porch, which was formerly two-storeyed, has a two-light window above an outer doorway with two continuous flat-chamfered mouldings.

-Finally, as in many Somerset churches, the furnishings fail to live up to the splendour of the architecture, but the rood screen is a fine piece of carpentry, which is formed of five, four-light sections, each with lights subarcuated in pairs and a central mullion reaching up to the apex in between.
+Finally, as in many Somerset churches, the furnishings fail to live up to the splendour of the architecture, but the rood screen is a fine piece of carpentry, formed of five, four-light sections, each with lights subarcuated in pairs and a central mullion reaching up to the apex in between.
 A transom runs across the whole screen, just below the level of the springing, the dado has tracery that includes quatrefoils set diagonally at the top, and there is a double frieze of leaf carving on the cornice.
 (See the photograph below.)
 Almost all the other woodwork in the church appears to date from the restoration of 1840.